Sentō: Entrance area

 There are multiple different layouts for a Japanese sentō or public bath.
-Most traditional sentō, however, are similar to the layout shown on the right.
+Most traditional sentō, however, are similar to the layout shown adjacent.
 The entrance from the outside looks somewhat similar to a temple, with a Japanese curtain (暖簾, noren) across the entrance.
 The curtain is usually blue and shows the kanji 湯 (yu, lit. hot water) or the corresponding hiragana ゆ.
 After the entrance, there is an area with shoe lockers, followed by two long curtains or doors, one on each side.
-These lead to the datsuijo (脱衣場, changing room), also known as datsuiba for the men and women respectively.
+These lead to the datsuijo (脱衣場, changing room), also known as datsuiba, for the men and women respectively.
 The men's and the women's sides are similar and differ only slightly.